datatechnology/cornerstone/README.md

 - 4. asio based rpc server and client (through tcp)
 - 5. buffered logger implementation

+### Why these are sufficient?
+- 1. Core is core, it's all about Raft itself, developers could just copy the headers and this file to make Raft work.
+- 2. For log storage, fstream based is sufficient, even for production code, why?
+ * This storage is a sequential storage, which means it may fallback to some position, but it does not do random seeking
+ * It's sequential accessing, no index is required, means, no special file format is required
+- 3. Asio is sufficient, you may think about having messge queues for incoming and outgoing requests, but that's unnecessary, as long as you are using async io, no matter it's IOCP, kqueue or epoll, there is already a queue behind the scene, asio would be good enough as a production based code.

 You are not able to get an exe file to do something meaningful by building the project, actually, you will get archive file instead (or lib file on Windows), however, you can build the test project and see how to use it and how it would work

-You most likely should start with test_impls.cxx, under test/src folder, as that contains a use case of
+You most likely should start with test_everything_together.cxx, under test/src folder, as that contains a use case of
 - what need to be implemented to leverage the core algorithm
 - how to use the core algorithm
 - how to send logs to cluster
+- ext: how to use asio_service

 ## Build and run